daomtthuan/cloud-aws-study-project-3/Classroom_Project_Instructions/Part_III_TravisCI.md

-# Part 3 - Set up Travis continuous integration pipeline
+# Part 3 - Set up Circleci continuous integration pipeline

 Prior to setting up a multi-container application in Kubernetes, you will need to set up a CI pipeline to build and push our application code as Docker images in DockerHub.